ahmedosman/STAR/README.md

 ```

 ## SMPL Comparison
-STAR is designed to be a drop in replacement for SMPL, similar to SMPL it is parameterised with pose and shape parameters.
+STAR is designed to be a drop in replacement for SMPL, similar to SMPL it is parameterised with pose and shape parameters, with the same template
+resolution and kinematic tree.

 <p align="center">
   <img src="./images/smpl_vs_star.jpeg" />